ea3ghs/GRABIM-CPP/README.md

   - 5: Open stub
   - 6: Short-circuited stub

-By default, if no topology is specified (or topology = "-1") the program tries a few well known structures for wideband matching.
+By default, if topology = "-1", the program tries a few well known wideband (bandpass and lowpass) structures.

 Examples: